microhobby/linuxkerneldev/README.md

 # Embedded Linux Dev

-Tool to help find documentation and device tree matching on device driver source code, by device tree binding compatible strings.
+Symbol autocompletion, function and symbol navigation.
+Supports C, Kconfig, defconfig, .config and device tree files.
+Plus some automation to match device tree compatibles and open their respective driver or documentation files.

 ## Requirements